vga101/gaiasky/docs/Performance.rst

-The CPU also plays an obvious role in updating the scene state (positions, orientations, etc.), managing the input and events, executing the scripts and calling and running the rendering subsystem, which streams all the texturing and geometrical information to the GPU for rendering.
+The CPU also plays an obvious role in updating the scene state (positions, orientations, etc.), managing the input and events, executing the scripts and calling and running the rendering subsystem, which streams all the texturing and geometric information to the GPU for rendering.
 This section describes what are the elements that can cause a major impact in CPU performance and explains how to tune them.